meaningfy-ws/mdr-workflow/README.md

 # Documents
 * The *architectural design* and the detailed deployment specifications are provided in the [Enterprise Architecture document](docs/architecture/enterprise-architecture.pdf).
 * The *enterprise architecture model* is provided in the [Workflow model](docs/workflow-ea.eapx)
+* The *technical guide* for installing and runnign the services are provided in the [Installation guide for the asset publishing workflow services](docs/tech-manual/tech-manual.pdf).

 # Repository Structure

-* /deliveables - the set of delievrables as agreed in the project proposal
-* /deliveables/wp1.1-2 - Work packages WP1.1 and WP1.2 aggregated as Delivery bulk A

 * /docs - the documentation specific to this project
 * /docs/architecture - the LaTeX source of the enterprise architecture document
-* /docs/architecture - database of literature references used in the enterprise architecture document
+* /docs/references - a database of literature references used in the enterprise architecture document and technical user manual
+* /docs/tech-manual - the technical user manual for installing and runnign the services
+* /docker -the docker files representing specification and configurations for running the services on a target server
 * README.md - this file

 # Services and their respective configurations